openedx/edx-enterprise/docs/decisions/0005-bulk-enrollment.rst

 Various enrollment apis exist, but they do not cater to or optimize for multiple enrollments.

 There is an `EnrollmentApiClient` which has an `enroll_user_in_course()` method used by:
-  * models::EntrpriseCustomerUser::enroll()
+  * models::EnterpriseCustomerUser::enroll()
-  * utils::enroll_user()
+  * utils::enroll_user() ( handles multiple courses )
   * views::CourseEnrollmentView::post()
   * views::HandleConsentEnrollment::get()
   * views::GrantDataSharingPermission::_enroll_learner_in_course()

+There is also a method to create pending user enrollments for non-edX users at:
+  `models::EnterpriseCustomer::enroll_user_pending_registration()`
+This method also handles multiple courses.

-An api endpoint is thus needed that caters to the bulk use case without causing request overload.
+Due to the scale and volume considerations, an api endpoint is needed that caters to the bulk use case without causing request overload.

 Decisions
 =========